Sports and PE Funding

 Physical activity at break and lunch times is developed.

 Children use the trim trail, netball hoops, volleyball net, football goalposts, and other related equipment at break/lunch time and during PE - this will have impact beyond the 2 years of funding.

-All of the pupils within the Y6 cohort can swim competently, confidently and proficiently over a distance of at least 25 metres.
+By the end of the Summer Term, all of the pupils within the Y6 cohort can swim competently, confidently and proficiently over a distance of at least 25 metres.
 All can use a range of stokes effectively.
 All can perform safe self-rescue in different water-based situations.